 Aging Waiver Program

-The Pennsylvania Department of Aging (PDA) oversees the administration of the Aging Waiver Program by the Union-Snyder Agency on Aging, Aging and Home and Community-Based Waiver Services may be available to Pennsylvanians over the age of 60 to enable them to continue to live in their homes and communities with support services.
+The Pennsylvania Department of Aging (PDA) oversees the administration of the Aging Waiver Program by the Union-Snyder Agency on Aging, Inc. Home and Community-Based Waiver Services may be available to Pennsylvanians over the age of 60 to enable them to continue to live in their homes and communities with support services.

 To be eligible for the Aging Waiver, you must: